finoops/Azure-Sandbox-Subscription-Nightly-Cleanup/README.md

 # Azure Subscription Nightly Cleanup Automation

 It's encouraged that Sandbox subscriptions are used for experimentation.
-This can mean however that Sandboxes become the wild west, becoming a mess of orphaned resources and abandoned projects.
+This can mean however that Sandboxes become the wild west, hosting a mess of orphaned resources and abandoned projects.

 To keep sandbox subscriptions tidy and cost optimised, Azure Automation can be leveraged.

-This sample shows how to deploy on a per subscription basis.
+> This sample shows how to deploy on a per subscription basis.

 ## Creating automation